Frequently Asked Questions

 What is BarCamp?

-What is an unconference?
+Talks in previous years have ranged from topic such as web development, design, inspiring women, visiting Chernobyl, building a robot for Robot Wars, learning Esperanto, mental health, and making cheese.
+The organisers of BarCamp coined a new word for this: the unconference.
 An unconference is a multi-track conference without a set agenda; the lines between attendee and speaker are blurred and all attendees are encouraged to give talks, with the schedule open for anyone to place their own talk in.

 Where is BarCamp Manchester 9?

 BarCamp Manchester will be returning to AutoTrader’s Manchester office on First Street.
 The main entrance is outside HOME and the Engels statue by Pizza Express and you can come and go during the day, and outside of the main registration period building security will admit you.

 BarCamp is walking distance from Oxford Road and Deansgate train stations, Deansgate-Castlefield Metrolink stop, and close to parking on First Street.

 Yes, if everyone can use #BCMCR9 on their social platform of choice, that’ll help everyone out!